Home Red Devil Cichlid: All in one Guide form origin to care

 Breeding these Cichlids can be challenging but rewarding.
 During breeding, males may become more aggressive, especially when guarding eggs or fry.
 Providing suitable breeding conditions, such as flat surfaces or caves for egg laying, is important for successful spawning.
 After breeding, the parents may become very protective, so keep an eye on them to ensure the safety of the fry.

 Did you know?
-The term “red devil cichlid” actually refers to two different types of fish!The real red devil cichlid is scientifically named Amphilophus labiatus.
-However, another fish, the Amphilophus citrinellus, which is commonly sold as the Midas cichlid, is also called the red devil cichlid by some people in the hobbyist community.
+The term “red devil cichlid” actually refers to two different types of fish!The real red devil is scientifically named Amphilophus labiatus.
+However, another fish, the Amphilophus citrinellus, which is commonly sold as the Midas cichlid, is also called the red devil by some people in the hobbyist community.

 Note: Use anti-parasitic medications specifically designed to treat Hole-in-the-Head disease.
 Follow the dosage instructions carefully and continue treatment as directed.